 – Birgitta Lennermo, education co-ordinator at Campus Varberg

-Professional and passionate, analytical, inclusive and enthusiastic, there will not be a dull moment or a dry eye.
+Professional and passionate, analytical, inclusive and enthusiastic, there will never be a dull moment or a dry eye in the house.
 She inspires with her warm and witty attitude, poses the crucial questions with finesse, touches sensitive matters with elegance and spreads laughter and hope.

 Alexandra can work in Swedish, Greek, English and communicate in French and Spanish.
 She has studied and worked in Greece for several years, living for longer periods in Latin America, Thailand, NYC and Los Angeles.
 With an impressive network across the world, she is a true citizen of the world.